-We’ve passed donkeys and New Forest ponies while cycling in the New Forest.
+While cycling, we’ve passed donkeys and New Forest ponies.
 A few minutes ago we paused to view an ancient oak that started growing in Tudor times.
 While pumping my legs I’ve admired countless attractive thatched cottages.
 There’s no doubt this is a pretty part of Britain’s countryside.

 Arthur Conan Doyle’s grave

 With beef and ale pie plus fish and chips on the menu, I’m looking forward to a bite to eat.
-First though, I’ll have a chat with two of the people who made today’s cycle excursion possible.
+First, I’ll have a chat with two of the people who made today’s cycle excursion possible.